DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 });
 ```

 The `developerName` is now initialized with a re-executable Selector API promise.
-When a test controller receives this promise, it enables the smart assertion query mechanism and TestCafe can wait for the value to update.
+When a test controller receives this promise, it enables the smart assertion query mechanism so TestCafe can wait for the value to update.

 > The smart assertion query mechanism works with Client Functions and promises created by TestCafe Selector API.
 Use the `await` keyword with user-created promises and promises returned from third-party libraries.